Cationic ATP Liposomes (ATPsome®) – DOTAP-based

 - Encapsula NanoSciences has no control over delays due to inclement weather or Customs clearance delays.
 You will receive a FedEx or DHL tracking number once your order is confirmed.
 Contact FedEx or DHL in advance and make sure that the paperwork for customs is done on time.
 All subsequent shipping inquiries should be directed to Federal Express or DHL.

 Storage and Shelf Life

-ATP proliposome (ATPsome®) products should always be stored in a freezer at at -40 °C or -80 °C. Upon adding water to proliposomes, liposomes are formed.
+ATP proliposome (ATPsome®) products should always be stored in a freezer at -20°C. Upon adding water to proliposomes, liposomes are formed.
 These liposomes should be used immediately due to very rapid hydrolysis of ATP.
 The leftover liposomes in liquid form that are not immediately used can be discarded safely in drain.

 ATP proliposome (ATPsome®) made on order.
 The batch that is shipped is manufactured the same day.
 It is advised to use the products within 6 months of the manufacturing date.

 1. Verma DD, Levchenko TS, Bernstein EA, Torchilin VP.
 ATP-loaded liposomes effectively protect mechanical functions of the myocardium from global ischemia in an isolated rat heart model.
 Journal of controlled release.
 2005 Nov 28;108(2-3):460-71.

 2. Verma DD, Hartner WC, Levchenko TS, Bernstein EA, Torchilin VP.
 ATP-loaded liposomes effectively protect the myocardium in rabbits with an acute experimental myocardial infarction.
 Pharmaceutical research.
 2005 Dec 1;22(12):2115-20.